eraofchaos/eraofchaos.github.io/units/Efreeti.md

 ---
 title: "Efreeti"
 permalink: /units/Efreeti/
-excerpt: "Efreets are born in the fires of the inferno.
+excerpt: "Units Efreets are born in the fires of the inferno.
 They can cast fire magic into the air."
 unitID: 506
 last_modified_at: 2020-12-01
 lang: en